Fraser Lundie Portfolio Manager

 Sentiment has improved, post European Central Bank announcement of additional monetary stimulus, with Equity & Credit volatility near two-year lows.

-Cash bonds continued to lag single-name CDS over the quarter, encouraging us to switch from CDS into bonds as this relationship reached highs in some capital structures.
+Cash bonds continued to lag single-name CDS over the quarter, encouraging us to switch from CDS into bonds as the relationship reached highs in some capital structures.

 Negative convexity remains an issue in the global high yield universe.
 Positioning in sectors that have better convexity, such as Energy, Basic Industry and Banking, is key to performance and as a result we reduced exposure to sectors with the worst convexity, such as Media.

 We see better risk-adjusted return potential in investment grade and the higher-rated segments of high-yield credit given the slowdown in the global economy.
 Overall, we favour bonds that are positioned to cope with macroeconomic weakness and have levers such as dividend cuts available to them.
-With credit curves currently steep, we favour lending for longer to stronger issuers, both in high yield and investment grade.
+With credit curves currently steep, we favour lending for longer to stronger Issuers, both in high yield and investment grade.
 CDS spreads are significantly lower than cash bond spreads at present, making cash bonds look more attractive than CDS in certain capital structures.
-Within Emerging Markets we added to the Sovereign pocket as corporates outperformed sovereigns.
-We reduced exposure to high yield due to worsening convexity.
-Ahead of the expected rebound in primary markets in Q4 we reduced our exposure to ABS, particularly in the UK.
-We increased the size of our options overlay and rolled the options’ maturity from September to November and December.